jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 DAO = Decentralized Autonomous Organization
 P2P= Peer To Peer (a replicated network of ledger-database-records the opposite of a centralised database).
 Ex: BitTorent.

+Public-key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys: public keys, which may be disseminated widely, and private keys, which are known only to the owner.
+The generation of such keys depends on cryptographic algorithms based on mathematical problems to produce one-way functions.
+Effective security only requires keeping the private key private; the public key can be openly distributed without compromising security.
+In such a system, any person can encrypt a message using the receiver's public key, but that encrypted message can only be decrypted with the receiver's private key.

+Tokenization: combining public-private key cryptography and a public ledger, any number of tokens can be created on a blockchain.

 # Disclaimer:
 This is not financial advice (there are no warranties of any types).
 It is an analysis of the risks and opportunities of CC.